Upstage Surrey love to feature work by local writers, performed by local actors.

 Tess has always loved writing for theatre, and co-wrote Henry, A Tudor Musical with her late husband (Alan) and composer (Tony Carson) which has been performed on stage several times.

-During the pandemic Tess co-wrote six Zoom, Plays for lockdown - a series of hilarious comedies about the TWATS theatre club and their desperate attempts to keep their club alive.
+During the pandemic Tess co-wrote six Zoom, Plays for Lockdown - a series of hilarious comedies about the TWATS theatre club and their desperate attempts to keep their club alive.
 Over 190 groups, including clubs from Peru, America and Israel picked up the scripts, which were offered free of charge and many shared their efforts on the work's Facebook page.

 Neil Armstrong